EmHain8/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 * or :guilabel:`Embed Layers and Groups...` from another project, with their unmodifiable properties (see :ref:`nesting_projects`).

-The :menuselection:`Layer` menu  also gives access to tools to configure, copy or paste layer properties (style, scale, CRS...).
+The :menuselection:`Layer` menu  also contains tools to configure, copy or paste layer properties (style, scale, CRS...).

 ============================================================  ====================  ================================  =====================================